manmeet17/Competitive-Coding/README.md

 # Competitive-Coding
-All the problems that i have solved on various websites This is for hacktober
+All the problems that I have solved on various websites